jeffersonnnn/ZEclipse/README.md

   [![Tests](https://img.shields.io/badge/tests-passing-brightgreen)](#)
 </div>

-# BlackoutSOL - Privacy for Solana
+# ZEclipse - Privacy for Solana

-BlackoutSOL is an advanced privacy layer for Solana that enables fully private and untraceable transactions on the world's fastest blockchain.
-Unlike traditional mixer-based approaches, BlackoutSOL leverages Zero-Knowledge Proofs (ZKPs) and multi-hop transaction architecture to break the linkability between senders and receivers while preserving Solana's speed and cost advantages.
+ZEclipse is an advanced privacy layer for Solana that enables fully private and untraceable transactions on the world's fastest blockchain.
+Unlike traditional mixer-based approaches, ZEclipse leverages Zero-Knowledge Proofs (ZKPs) and multi-hop transaction architecture to break the linkability between senders and receivers while preserving Solana's speed and cost advantages.

 ### Core Anonymization Concept

-BlackoutSOL achieves privacy through a unique combination of techniques:
+ZEclipse achieves privacy through a unique combination of techniques:

 1. **Transaction Graph Obfuscation**: Funds travel through multiple intermediate accounts (hops), with each hop splitting and recombining transactions across different paths.
 This breaks the direct transaction graph that would normally be visible on-chain.